openredact/openredact-app/README.md

 docker-compose -f docker-compose.dev.yml up
 ```

+Don't forget to add the project's directory to the list of allowed file sharing resources in the Docker Desktop preferences.

 ### Install the pre-commit hooks

 `pre-commit` is a Python tool to manage git pre-commit hooks.